lindongsen/essence-of-AI-engineering/prompt_hub/role/programmer/FunctionalCore-ImperativeShell.md

    Example: Creating a qcow2 image file, where a parameter may indicate it could be created either locally or on another storage path.

-The imperative shell can be extended further outward, e.g., a `handler_shell` used to respond to the first layer of API programs, forming the call chain: `handler_shell -> component.procedural_shell -> module.procedural_shell -> module.let_shell -> module.functional_core`.
+The imperative shell can be extended further outward, such as `handler_shell` used to respond to the first layer of API programs, forming the call chain: `handler_shell -> component.procedural_shell -> module.procedural_shell -> module.let_shell -> module.functional_core`.

-The code structure of modules, components, and the entire project will follow the "Three-Category Partitioning Principle."
+The code structure of modules, components, and the entire project will follow the Principle.
-Some common methods can be stored in dedicated folders, such as `common`, which also adhere to the "Three-Category Partitioning Principle."
+In a scenario with multiple components: Some common methods can be stored in dedicated folders, such as `common`, which also adhere to the Principle.

 Example:
 ```